Chart Color Schemes

 Glenning Valley is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Glenning Valley was found to have below average cultural diversity, with 85.8% of its population born in Australia, 93.8% being citizens, and 95.6% speaking English only at home.
-The main religion in Glenning Valley is Christianity, making up 55.9% of the population, compared to 56.2% across Greater Sydney.
-In terms of ancestry, the top three represented groups are English (32.5%), Australian (29.8%), and Irish (8.0%).
+Glenning Valley was found to have a below average cultural diversity, with 85.8% of its population born in Australia, 93.8% being citizens, and 95.6% speaking English only at home.
+Christianity is the main religion in Glenning Valley, comprising 55.9% of people, compared to 56.2% across Greater Sydney.
+The top three ancestry groups are English (32.5%), Australian (29.8%), and Irish (8.0%).

 Frequently Asked Questions - Diversity